Seasonal Affective Disorder (SAD)

 The good news is that there are ways to help alleviate some of these symptoms:

-Light therapy - This involves increasing your exposure to light that can be achieved simply by brightening up your workspace at home or sitting next to a window when working from home for a positive impact on your mood.
+Bright light therapy - This involves increasing your exposure to light that can be achieved simply by brightening up your workspace at home or sitting next to a window when working from home for a positive impact on your mood.
 This can be difficult to achieve, especially on a dark winter’s day, or in a space with no windows, so indoor light using specialist SAD-light boxes is another way to bring in artificial light.

 Relieving stress - Meditation, mindfulness, regular movement and social interaction can evoke more positive thoughts.
 Simple practices such as Taking 15 can prove to be a well-deserved stress buster.